NordicWayInterchange/interchange/README.md

 *This method requires a bash-enabled terminal (Linux, Mac or Windows with WSL)*

-We have created a few Docker Compose configs in the `systemtest-scripts` folder, with associated startup scripts.
+We have created a few Docker Compose configs in the `demo` folder, with associated startup scripts.
-The script `single-node.sh` starts up a single-node interchange in Docker Compose, called `a.interchangedomain.com`.
+The folder `single-node` starts up a single-node interchange in Docker Compose, called `a.interchangedomain.com`.